 Yesterday, in late January, it was 59 degrees.
 Yes, really.
 Usually it's in the upper-20s.
 It could easily be 10 degrees -- or less, in late January.
 With a Wind Chill Factor of 15-below zero.
 But here we are at 59.
 Even the elves taking care of he homestead back in Los Angeles were suitably impressed.
 And little impresses these other than extra cheese dip left in the refrigerator.
 But there it was, 59 degrees.
 Thank goodness the White House has removed Climate Change from its homepage and it's only a hoax created by the Chinese...

-I picked the right day to go to the Chicago Botanic Gardens (which is not actually in Chicago, but in Glencoe, about a miles from where I grew up).
+I picked the right day to go to the Chicago Botanic Gardens (which is not actually in Chicago, but in Glencoe, about a mile from where I grew up).
 Whatever you think botanic gardens are, put it out of your head -- this is the Disneyland of Botanic Gardens with different "lands" -- The Rose Garden, the English Walled Garden, the Prairie Garden, Evening Island, Spider Island, the Waterfall Garden, Japanese Garden Island and more, like the Miniature Train Land and restaurants, stores, tram rides and carillon with nightly concerts.
 But it's not only magnificently laid out and deeply-informative, but it also has research centers, learning centers, working vegetable and fruit gardens, esplanades, greenhouses, soaring fountains, outdoor theaters and...yes, more.
 It's not remotely as glorious in the winter as when in full bloom the rest of the year, but it's still a joy to wander through.

 And afterwards, another treat.
 One of my favorite restaurants, Charlie Beinlich's in bordering Northbrook.
 Beinlich's is a little place that gives truth to cliches.
 It began life over 60 years ago as a truckstop, though has far-outlived that, but is living truth to the line about looking for the place with the most trucks because it will have great food.
 It's also a cliche in its Midwestern roots -- the walls are pine, and covered with mounted fish and beer signs.
 But they aren't props.
 Beinlich's takes its fishing seriously.
 They always close for a month in August with a "Gone fishing" sign.
 And they take all their comfort seriously -- they close two days a week, Sunday and Monday, so everyone can have a couple days off.